panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 // 'apples'
 ```

 `for...of` cycle iterates over every item of `products`.
-During each `for...of` cycle, the iterated item is assigned to the variable `product`.
+The iterated item is assigned to the variable `product`.

-To access the index of the iterated item, use the array method [entries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/entries).
+The array method [entries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/entries) can be used to access the index of the iterated item.
 The method returns at each iteration a pair of `[index, item]`.

-Let's access both the index and item on each cycle:
+Let's access both the index and item at iteration each cycle:

 ```javascript{3}
 const products = ['oranges', 'apples'];